13 Things Your House Sitter Needs to Know Before You Leave Town

 In addition to indoor tasks, you may also have a few outdoor jobs that need to be completed while you’re away.
 These could include watering or mowing the lawn, picking fruits or vegetables from your garden, and cleaning or maintaining the pool.
 Write down and clearly explain any of these outdoor tasks that you will want your house sitter to do.

-If you have any special rules you want your house sitter to follow, be sure to clearly lay those out as well.
-Some important things to let them know about include your policy regarding them bringing guests over, if they’re allowed to eat any of the food you have in your refrigerator or pantry, and whether you want them to remake the bed or do the dishes before you’ll be back.
+Is it cool for your house sitter to raid your wine cellar, or swim in your pool?
+If you have any special rules you want your house sitter to follow, be sure to articulate them clearly.
+You may want to explain your policy regarding them bringing guests over, if they’re allowed to eat any of the food you have in your refrigerator or pantry, and whether you want them to remake the bed or do the dishes before you’ll be back.

-It is helpful if your house sitter knows the location of any extra supplies your house sitter may require while you’re away.
-Where do you store extra paper towels, cleaning supplies, linens, and anything else that they may run out of while you’re away?
-This simple information could save both you and your house sitter from an unnecessary phone call if they can’t find what they need.
+Where do you store extra paper towels, cleaning supplies, toilet paper, pet food, linens, and anything else that they may run out of while you’re away?
+These instructions could save your house sitter an unnecessary late-night text if they can’t find what they need.

 Every home is different and has its own quirks.
-Letting your house sitter know about these quirks can make their stay easier and less stressful.
+Letting your house sitter know about your abode’s peculiar characteristics can make their stay easier and less stressful.
 For example, are there any door knobs that stick, toilets that run if you don’t jiggle the handle just right, windows that don’t open, or light switches that will shut off the TV?

-If your house sitter isn’t local, be sure to share any important local or neighborhood information.
-This information may include the closest grocery stores and restaurants, information about using community facilities (such as the pool or tennis courts), or the location of walking paths or trails.
+If your caretaker isn’t local, be sure to share any important local or neighborhood information.
+This information may include the closest grocery stores and restaurants, instructions for using community facilities (such as the pool or tennis courts) and, of course, the best pizzeria that delivers.

-Finally, be clear about when you will be returning home.
-If your house sitter will be leaving before you return, leave clear instructions about where they should leave the key and anything else that needs to be done before you get back.
+Finally, be clear about when you will be returning home, and give the caretaker as much notice as possible if your travel plans change.
+If they will be leaving before you return, leave clear instructions about where they should leave the key, and anything else that needs to be done before you get back.